Password and credentials related breaches

 All in all, it took the domain company 6 months to discover what went wrong.
 According to GoDaddy, a hacker broke into their network, bypassed their security controls, and obtained access to SSH login credentials hosted on GoDaddy’s servers.
 To remedy the situation, the company reset all the exposed credentials and offered 1 year free of charge of premium security services for the affected customers.
 The unauthorized party was blocked from the server, and there’s no evidence of the attacker tampering with files on the hosted accounts.

 The incident happened due to an oversight in critical infrastructure security – SSH keys.
 SSH keys are a widely used secure remote login method with strong encryption.
 However, getting hold of an SSH key that grants root-level access often allows the attacker to hop from one environment to another without detection.
-This is possible, because the SSH key itself might be legitimate, even if the users isn't.Learn why you should treat SSH keys like passwords and policy them accordingly.
+This is possible because the SSH key itself might be legitimate, even if the user isn't.Learn why you should treat SSH keys like passwords and policy them accordingly

 World Health Organization (WHO) Case